-Helping people manage and invest their money is the job of Financial Advisers.
-And while those in the Financial Services industry may have high level degrees and certifications, without sales skills, all the education and training are nothing more than wall decorations.
+Helping people manage and invest their money is the job of financial advisers.
+While those in the financial services industry may have high-level degrees and certifications, without sales skills, all the education and training are nothing more than wall decorations.

 A Sales Career in Financial Services

-That reason is how the general public feels about being sold.
-When it comes to investments, retirements and children's education, people want to work with a professional adviser and not a sales person who may be compensated for selling specific investments, mutual funds or stocks.
+When it comes to investments, retirements, and children's education, people want to work with a professional adviser and not a sales person who may be compensated for selling specific investments, mutual funds or stocks.
 When an investment goes south, it is much easier for an adviser to calm the nerves of an investor than for a sales professional to accomplish the same task.

 The Challenges and The Rewards

-There are 2 main challenges that faces everyone who chooses a career in Financial Services.
-The first is competition.
 Practically every Main Street in America has at least 1 financial services office, filled with either a single adviser or a team of advisers, actively seeking new customers and to retain their existing clients.
 Most every bank offers financial services as do most insurance agencies.
-Add to this list the availability of financial services offered by Internet based companies and you will soon understand that the Financial Services industry is very competitive.
+Add to this list the availability of financial services offered by Internet-based companies and you will soon understand that the financial services industry is very competitive.

-The other main challenge are governmental compliance mandates and regulations that each and every Financial Planner must adhere to.
+The other main challenge is governmental compliance mandates and regulations that each and every financial planner must adhere to.
 Violate a law and your licenses are suspended or revoked.

 The career is certainly one of the hardest to be successful in, which is the reason most quit after only a few years.
 The true rewards are given to those who remain in the career for 2 or more years and are willing to work long hours and face lean months until they begin reaping the benefits.